Criminal spin: Group

 Parallel to the individual level, a criminal spin may be detected in groups as well.
 In addition, a large group such as an organization, an entire neighborhood, society or culture may exhibit behavior patterns that represent a criminal spin.
 For example, research on group rape shows that there is a process of mutual encouragement generating an acute collective spin leading the offenders to commit this grave crime.
 Group rape is often committed while committing another offense, e.g., robbery, and in line with Ben Azzai's warning in the Ethics of the Fathers that "one sin leads to another sin", the planned robbery also turns into an unplanned group rape.
 In such a process of an acute group spin, the group operates as a whole that is larger than its parts.
 Even if its individual members would not have committed the rape, their collective spin leads to an extreme escalation of violence.
 Research on members of youth gangs exhibiting chronic group spin patterns has also validated this claim, given that the extent of the offenses committed by the members had grown since they joined the gang.

 In a similar vein, research on the Crime Contagion Models detected a criminal spin in an entire neighborhood to such an extent that the escalation of criminality was found to be greater than the other characteristics of the neighborhood's deterioration.
-Furthermore, one may detect a criminal spin even in larger entities, across cultures and social classes or even at a national level, as for example in the case of Nazism Germany, where almost an entire nation adopted a hateful and deviant way of thought, feeling and behavior.
-Here too, the whole is larger than the sum of its parts in that the culture's accumulated criminal hatred is greater than the one displayed by individual members.
+Furthermore, one may detect a criminal spin even in larger entities, across cultures and social classes or even at a national level.